Sinaye11/AddToCart/README.md

 Grocery Cart App <br>

-This simple grocery cart app is built with JavaScript and connected to a Firebase database.
+This is a simple grocery cart app that's built with JavaScript and connected to a Firebase database.

 Features: <be>